emicklei/nanny/README.md

 # nanny

-Watching log events with attribute values to serve a window of historical with JSON data.
+Recording log events with all attribute values to for remote inspection through HTTP.

 ## use as slog Handler